1. What is vinorelbine?

 Both methods are equally effective.

-You may be prescribed vinorelbine on its own or in combination with other intravenous or oral drugs.
+You may be prescribed vinorelbine on its own or in combination with other drugs such as trastuzumab.
+Your treatment team will decide what dose you will need and how often.

 When vinorelbine is given orally, you may have several capsules to take together.
 It’s important to take them according to the instructions you’re given.

 Vinorelbine capsules should be swallowed whole (not sucked or chewed) with a glass of water and with some food.
-The capsules should be stored in the fridge.
+Avoid taking them with a hot drink, as the capsules may dissolve in the mouth.

-If you’re concerned about any side effects, regardless of whether they are listed here, talk to your chemotherapy nurse or cancer specialist (oncologist) as soon as possible
+If you’re worried about any side effects, regardless of whether they are listed here, talk to your chemotherapy nurse or treatment team.

 Effects on the blood

-Vinorelbine can temporarily affect the number of healthy blood cells in the body.
+Vinorelbine can temporarily affect the number of blood cells in the body.

 You'll have regular blood tests throughout your treatment to check your blood count.
-If the number of blood cells is too low, your treatment may be delayed or the dose of chemotherapy reduced.
+Blood is made up of red cells, white cells and platelets.
+If the number of blood cells is too low, your next cycle of treatment may be delayed or the dose of chemotherapy reduced.

 Risk of infection